hamidarzani/hamidarzani.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year Ph.D.
-Student in Operations Management and Statistics at [Rotman School of Management](https://www.rotman.utoronto.ca/), University of Toronto.
+I am a second year Ph.D. student in Operations Management and Statistics at [Rotman School of Management](https://www.rotman.utoronto.ca/), University of Toronto.
 My research interests lie in the span of queueing theory, data-driven algorithms, and optimizaiton with focuses on social operations management and healthcare applications.

 ## Education
 * Ph.D. in Operations Management and Statistics, University of Toronto, 2027 (expected).